climboid/d3MapMaker/README.md

 ## Todos
 <ol>
-  <li>Create the dictionary with country names and their corresponding abbreviations for diva to fetch the data</li>
+  <li>Clean up the dictionary of countres.
+Slice all of the white space and convert all to lowercase</li>
   <li>Include js code to center the map projection and scale it to something bigger than 900</li>
 </ol>